 Alternating team colors is a popular option for sports fans of all genders.
 You’ll be showing team spirit every time you smile.

 To keep it subtle, consider an elastic color that matches your brackets.
-If you’re wearing metal brackets, that probably means pale grey or silver.
+If you’re wearing metal brackets that probably means pale grey or silver.
+There are also ceramic braces, which are white.
 Clear elastics may seem like the least visible option, but in the time between appointments, clear elastics can be stained by coffee, tea, red wine, or soft drinks.

 - the brand of rubber band